cccteam/httpio/README.md

 # httpio

-The `httpio` package provides tools for encoding HTTP responses and decoding HTTP requests in Go, complete with validation rules.
+The `httpio` package provides tools for decoding HTTP requests, decoding url parameters, and encoding HTTP responses in Go, complete with validation rules.

 ## Getting Started